 Step 1: Create a Survey

-You can access Zonka Feedback’s free survey builder to create survey forms without any coding or technical knowledge.
+You can access Zonka Feedback’s free online survey builder to create survey forms without any coding or technical knowledge.

 Here’s how you can create a website survey: